waynesutton/promptkit/files.md

 ## `src/` Directory (Frontend)

 - `src/main.tsx`: The main entry point for the React application.
 Initializes the Convex client and wraps the app with the auth provider and router.
-- `src/App.tsx`: The root React component containing the main UI structure (Header, Footer, Routing), session logic, form handling, export functionality, and interaction with Convex backend functions.
+- `src/App.tsx`: The root React component containing the main UI structure (Header, Footer, Routing via `react-router-dom`), session state management, form handling for prompt input and answers, logic for interactive and one-shot enhancement flows, export functionality (download and send to Convex Chef), and interaction with Convex backend functions.
+Renders `MainContent` or `TokensSavedPage` based on the route.
 - `src/index.css`: Global CSS styles and Tailwind CSS directives.
 - `src/SignInForm.tsx`: A React component providing the UI for user sign-in (currently unused but available).
 - `src/SignOutButton.tsx`: A React component that displays a sign-out button (currently unused but available).
 - `src/components/ui/interactive-hover-button.tsx`: A reusable UI component for buttons with interactive hover effects.
-- `src/pages/TokensSavedPage.tsx`: React component for the `/tokens` route, displaying enhancement statistics and charts.
+- `src/pages/TokensSavedPage.tsx`: React component for the `/tokens` dashboard route.
+Fetches completed sessions, calculates KPIs (total enhanced, avg questions, avg char reduction), and displays a bar chart comparing original vs. enhanced character counts.
 - `src/vite-env.d.ts`: TypeScript type definitions for Vite environment variables.
 - `src/lib/utils.ts`: (Assumed based on typical `shadcn/ui` setup) Utility functions, possibly for class name merging.